Potential Impact of Additional Federal Funds for Medicaid HCBS for Seniors and People with Disabilities

 The unmet need for HCBS for seniors and people with disabilities pre-dates the COVID-19 pandemic, with Medicaid serving as the primary source of coverage for HCBS.
 These services are unaffordable out-of-pocket for many people and unavailable through private insurance or Medicare.
 The pandemic’s disproportionate impact on seniors and people with disabilities, particularly those living in congregate settings such as nursing homes, has brought heightened focus on the need for additional HCBS, and the growing elderly population in the coming years will further intensify the need for these services.
 Over the last several decades, states have focused on shifting the Medicaid program’s historical bias toward institutional services by devoting an increasing share of their total long-term services and supports (LTSS) spending to HCBS.
 Spending on HCBS surpassed spending on institutional care for the first time in FY 2013 and comprised 56% of total Medicaid LTSS spending in FY 2018, with substantial variation among states.

 The American Rescue Plan, the COVID relief package recently signed into law by President Biden, includes a provision to increase the federal matching rate (FMAP) for spending on Medicaid HCBS by 10 percentage points from April 1, 2021 through March 31, 2022 provided states maintain state spending levels as of April 1, 2021.
-This brief discusses the provision and provides state by state estimates of the potential effects of the policy change.
+To access the new funds, recent guidance requires states to submit for CMS approval an initial HCBS spending plan projection and narrative by June 12, 2021, though CMS recently announced that states could request a 30-day extension for their initial submission due date.
+This brief discusses the new provision and provides state by state estimates of the potential effects of the policy change.

-What does the new law do for HCBS?
+What does the American Rescue Plan do for HCBS?

-What is the estimated effect of the provision for states?
+What is the estimated effect of the American Rescue Plan HCBS funding for states?

 We estimate that nationally, federal spending for HCBS could increase by about $11.4 billion (Table 1).
 This estimate is similar to that put out by the Congressional Budget Office, which estimated increased federal costs of approximately $12.7 billion.
 In the time period that the FMAP increase would be in effect (the final two quarters of FY 2021 and the first two quarters of FY 2022), we estimate that total federal and state Medicaid HCBS spending will be approximately $114 billion (Table 1).
 Estimated total Medicaid HCBS spending varies widely by state, ranging from $198 million dollars in Wyoming to nearly $22 billion in California.
 The additional $11.4 billion federal dollars from this FMAP increase would be distributed proportional to the size of state HCBS programs, with California receiving nearly $2.2 billion additional federal dollars and Wyoming receiving about $19.8 million additional federal dollars.
 This wide state variation reflects both state size and various state policy choices on HCBS programs, nearly all of which are offered at state option.